 So yes, I heartily recommend visiting the one in York for a bite to eat, or at least a Yorkshire brew.

 You know that gigantic 13th-century Gothic cathedral I mentioned earlier?
 Well, make sure you visit it when you spend a day in York.
 It’s called the York Minster and it’s rather awe-inspiring.

 You can pop inside free of charge; however, if you want to climb its steeples, it’s going to cost you.

 Either way, make sure you get a snapshot or two (or fifty, if you’re anything like me).
-You won’t regret it.
+And you won’t regret it.

 Nowadays, The Shambles consists of numerous independent shops in different trades, from fudge to Harry Potter merchandise.
 (Yes, really.
 Check out The Shop That Must Not Be Named.)

 If indie shops aren’t really your thang, you can check out the abundance of high street chains around the city.
 From ZARA to Primark and M&S – you name it, York has it.